AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-advanced.md

 ## Health check

 The Varnish health check feature polls the Commerce server to determine whether it is responding in a timely manner.
-If it is responding normally, fresh content will be regenerated after the Time to Live (TTL) period has expired.
+If it is responding normally, fresh content is regenerated after the Time to Live (TTL) period expires.
 If not, Varnish always serves stale content.

 Commerce defines the following default health check: